marcjulianschwarz/obsidian-vault-blog/Posts/hacking-my-smart-desk.md

   - EN
   - Python
   - SmartHome
+  - Hardware
+  - Raycast
-blog-skip: true
+blog-skip: false
 ---
 ## Project Overview

 The goal of this project is to control a height-adjustable desk from a Home Assistant button while still preserving the functionality of the manual button controls on the table itself.

 ## Prerequisites

-These are the exact tools, hardware and software I used.
+These are the exact tools, hardware, and software I used.
 However, you can exchange most components with other similar ones.

 ### Hardware